-For more details, see full GINA 2014 report and Appendix (www.ginasthma.org) and Product Information from manufacturers.
+For more details, see full GINA 2016 report and Appendix (www.ginasthma.org) and Product Information from manufacturers.

-Medications Action and use Adverse effects CONTROLLER MEDIC ATIONS 9 Inhaled corticosteroids (ICS) (pMDIs or DPIs) e.g. beclometasone, budesonide, ciclesonide, fluticasone propionate, fluticasone furoate, mometasone, triamcinolone The most effective anti-inflammatory medications for persistent asthma.
+Medications Action and use Adverse effects CONTROLLER MEDIC ATIONS Inhaled corticosteroids (ICS) (pMDIs or DPIs) e.g. beclometasone, budesonide, ciclesonide, fluticasone propionate, fluticasone furoate, mometasone, triamcinolone The most effective anti-inflammatory medications for persistent asthma.
 ICS reduce symptoms, increase lung function, improve quality of life, and reduce the risk of exacerbations and asthma-related hospitalizations or death.
 ICS differ in their potency and bioavailability, but most of the benefit is seen at low doses (see Box 8 (p14) for low, medium and high doses of different ICS).
 Most patients using ICS do not experience side-effects.
 Local side-effects include oropharyngeal candidiasis and dysphonia.
-Use of spacer with pMDI, and rinsing with water and spitting out after inhalation, reduce local side effects.
+Use of spacer with pMDI, and rinsing with water and spitting out after indiation, reduce local side effects.
 High doses increase the risk of systemic side-effects.
 ICS and long-acting beta2 agonist bronchodilator combinations (ICS/LABA) (pMDIs or DPIs) e.g. beclometasone/ formoterol, budesonide/formoterol, fluticasone furoate/ vilanterol, fluticasone propionate/formoterol, fluticasone propionate/ salmeterol, and mometasone/formoterol.
 When a medium dose of ICS alone fails to achieve good control of asthma, the addition of LABA to ICS improves symptoms, lung function and reduces exacerbations in more patients, more rapidly, than doubling the dose of ICS.
-Two regimens are available: maintenance ICS/LABA with SABA as reliever, and low-dose combination beclometasone or budesonide with formoterol for maintenance and reliever treatment.
+Two regimens are available: maintenance ICS/LABA with SABA as reliever, and low-dose combination beclometasone or bydesonide with formoterol for maintenance and reliever treatment.
 The LABA component may be associated with tachycardia, headache or cramps.
 Current recommendations are that LABA and ICS are safe for asthma when used in combination.
 Use of LABA without ICS in asthma is associated with increased risk of adverse outcomes.
-Leukotriene modifiers (tablets) e.g. montelukast, pranlukast, zafirlukast, zileuton Target one part of the inflammatory pathway in asthma.
+Leukotriene modifiers (tablets) e.g. montelukast, pranlukast, zafirlukast zileuton rget one part of the inflammatory pathway in asthma.
 Used as an option for controller therapy, particularly in children.
 Used alone: less effective than low dose ICS; added to ICS: less effective than ICS/LABA.
 Few side-effects except elevated liver function tests with zileuton and zafirlukast.
-Chromones (pMDIs or DPIs) e.g. sodium cromoglycate and nedocromil sodium Very limited role in long-term treatment of asthma.
+Chromores soldDis or DPIs) e.g. sodium cromorlycate and perforomil sodium Very limited role in long-term treatment of asthma.
 Weak anti-inflammatory effect, less effective than low-dose ICS.
 Require meticulous inhaler maintenance.
 Side effects are uncommon but include cough upon inhalation and pharyngeal discomfort.
-Anti-IgE (omalizumab) A treatment option for patients with severe persistent allergic asthma uncontrolled on Step 4 treatment (high dose ICS/LABA).
+Long-acting anticholinergic (tiotropium) An add-on option at Step 4 or 5 by mist inhaler for patients ≥12 years with a history of exacerbations despite ICS ± LABA Side-effects are uncommon but include dry mouth.
+Anti-IgE (omalizumab) An add-on option for patients with severe persistent allergic asthma uncontrolled on Step 4 treatment (high dose ICS/LABA).
 Reactions at the site of injection are common but minor.
 Anaphylaxis is rare.
+Anti-IL5 (mepolizumab) An add-on option for patients aged ≥12 yrs with severe eosinophilic asthma uncontrolled on Step 4 treatment (high dose ICS/LABA) Headache and reactions at injection site are common but minor.